 Imagine this.
 A big storm knocks over a tree and punches a hole in your roof.
 It’s a huge mess and a major inconvenience.
 But at least your homeowners insurance will cover a big chunk of the cost to make things right.
 Or maybe you come home after work only to learn that someone has broken in and stolen your brand new laptop, a gold watch your grandmother left you and, adding insult to injury, spray painted graffiti all over the walls.
 It scares and angers you but, again, at least you have renters insurance to replace your losses.
 In either of these scenarios, you could be in for another unpleasant shock.
-Your insurance claim could be denied.
+Your homeowners insurance claim could be denied.
 Here’s how you can help to try to avoid a denial of claim and what to do about it should it happen.

 Lack of accurate documentation can result in claim denial or receiving less than you think you’re due.
 You can prevent this by keeping accurate records of everything related to your policy and possessions.
 Take pictures of your possessions and keep receipts on file that show what you paid for them and when you purchased them.
 If you incur incidental expenses as a result of the damage, such as temporary lodging while your home is uninhabitable or buying plywood to cover a broken window, save those receipts.
 They’re reimbursable under most standard homeowners or renters policies.

 Understand your policy.
 Read it so you know what it covers and what it doesn’t.
 Claimants are often surprised to learn their policy doesn’t cover damage from floods or earthquakes or that it only covers the actual cash value instead of the replacement cost in today’s dollars.
 Most policies also put a limit on certain items such as jewelry, artwork, firearms and computer equipment.
 If you buy or inherit something of value, call your insurer to learn if it will be adequately covered under your existing policy or if you need to add an endorsement.